nrdvana/perl-XS-Tricks/doc/premium-integrations-1-magic-objects.md

 };
 ```

-You only need one static inctance for each type of magic your module creates.
+You only need one static instance for each type of magic your module creates.
 It's just
-metadata telling perl how to handle your particular type of extension magic.
+metadata telling Perl how to handle your particular type of extension magic.
 The ifdefs
 are from past versions of the struct that had fewer fields, though if your module is
-requiring perl 5.8 you can assume 'copy' and 'dup' exist, and from 5.10 'local' always
+requiring Perl 5.8 you can assume 'copy' and 'dup' exist, and from 5.10 'local' always
 exists as well.

 Next, the recipe to attach it to a new Perl object: